 Stand with feet shoulder-width apart, toes slightly outward.
 Lower your hips back and down as if sitting in a chair, keeping chest lifted and weight in heels.
 Drive through heels to stand.

-Benefits: Builds leg and glute strength, burns maximum calories in minimum time, improves functional fitness, and elevates heart rate for cardiovascular benefits.
+Benefits: Builds leg and glute strength, burns maximum calories in minimum time, improves functional fitness for long days walking across campus, and elevates heart rate for cardiovascular benefits.

 Form focus: Keep knees tracking over toes, chest lifted, and core engaged.
 Descend as low as comfortable while maintaining form.